-The Company has entered into a license agreement (the "License Agreement") pursuant to which an affiliate of Blue Owl has granted the Company a non-exclusive license to use the name "Owl Rock."
-Under the License Agreement, the Company has a right to use the Owl Rock name for so long as the Adviser or one of its affiliates remains the Company's investment adviser.
-Other than with respect to this limited license, the Company has no legal right to the "Owl Rock" name or logo.
+On July 6, 2023, the Company entered into a license agreement (the "License Agreement") with an affiliate of Blue Owl, pursuant to which we were granted a nonexclusive license to use the name "Blue Owl".
+Under the License Agreement, the Company has a right to use the Blue Owl name for so long as the Adviser or one of its affiliates remains the Company's investment adviser.
+Other than with respect to this limited license, the Company has no legal right to the "Blue Owl" name or logo.